 The majority of these objectives were completed by reshaping the stream banks to a more stable cross-sectional profile.
-Areas of high bank stress were protected using rootwads or vanes.
+Areas of high bank stress were protected using rootwads, coir logs, and vanes.
 The riparian zone was planted with native vegetation.
 No vortex weirs or cross vanes however, were installed to create pool habitat.

 Successful stream mitigation is demonstrated by a stable channel that does not aggrade or degrade over time.
 It is also demonstrated by reduced erosion rates, the permanent establishment of native vegetation, and bed features consistent with the design stream type.
 Vegetation survival is based on federal guidelines denoting success criteria for wetland mitigation.
-Results of stream monitoring conducted during the 2003 growing season at the Charles/McGinnis Site are included in this report.
+Results of stream monitoring conducted during the 2004 growing season at the Charles/McGinnis Site are included in this report.

-Activities in 2003 reflect the first formal year of monitoring following the restoration efforts; however, it is the fourth year since construction.
+Activities in 2004 reflect the second formal year of monitoring following the restoration efforts; however, it is the fifth year since construction.
 Included in this report are analyses on stability (primarily the longitudinal profile and cross sections), vegetative monitoring results, and site photographs.
+Monitoring activities were conducted twice during 2004 due to heavy rain events and subsequent flooding encountered during July.
+The data for the May and August monitoring is presented for comparison purposes.